-I do my best to make learning about avalanche safety engaging and enjoyable, while trying to get some nice turns in along the way.
-In the words of Avalanche Canada......
+Join Madeleine Martin-Preney or Alex Geary for your AST 1 course.
+We are both ACMG Ski Guides who have been living in Revelstoke since 2010.
+We do our best to make learning about avalanche safety engaging and enjoyable, while trying to get some nice turns in along the way.

 Please click here for more information from Avalanche Canada about AST courses.

-Day 2 we will meet at the Rogers Pass Discovery Centre at 8am (or an alternate location nearby if conditions require), ready to spend the day in the field.
-The second day we will apply the theory learnt the previous day, focusing on the following skills:
+Day 2 we will meet at the Rogers Pass Discovery Centre at 8am (or an alternate location near Revelstoke if conditions require, so please don't stay in Golden), ready to spend the day in the field.
+The second day we will apply the theory learnt online, focusing on the following skills:

 - Terrain assessment